 Consult the Experts in Chicago, Illinois

-In Chicagoland, North Town Mechanical Services provides expert HVAC design, installation, and maintenance of food processing facilities.
-With licensed and experienced technicians, North Town Mechanical can develop the best HVAC system for any building configuration.
+In Chicagoland, General Mechanical provides expert HVAC design, installation, and maintenance of food processing facilities.
+With licensed and experienced technicians, General Mechanical can develop the best HVAC system for any building configuration.

 For existing facilities, periodic reviews of the air handling and HVAC systems can eliminate potential problems and save money.
 Over time, ducts and moving parts can accumulate grime and foreign materials that can interrupt the efficient performance of the system.
 These disruptions can result in the restriction of airflow which can cause a backup in potentially harmful airborne contamination.
 The system also needs to work harder to try to maintain the set flow and temperatures, thereby using more energy.
 Regular inspection and filter system changes are required.

-Experienced North Town Mechanical specialists can inspect and maintain your systems to keep them in proper working order.
+Experienced General Mechanical specialists can inspect and maintain your systems to keep them in proper working order.
 Contact us today!